chenjr0719/AFS-docs/docs/inference_engine/Install_packages.md

 Example below is the installation of the xgboost Package:

-1. Put the xgboost package whl file in the c:\inference_engine directory
+1. Put the xgboost package whl file in the c:\inference_engine directory.
 ![image](../_static/images/inference_engine/whl_path.png)

 2. Go to the /inference_engine folder in the container that Docker runs.
    ```
    cd /inference_engine/
    ```

-3. Use pip install to install xgboost's whl file
+3. Use pip install to install xgboost's whl file.
    ```
    pip install xgboost-0.72.1-py2.py3-none-manylinux1_x86_64.whl
    ```